MaggieSunmq/VoyageSensei-Frontend/README.md

 # cap-frontend-draft
 Please refer to the following the list of pacakges need to be installed
 backend:
+1. go to the backend repo
-1. pip3(pip) install Flask
+2. pip3(pip) install Flask
 2. pip3(pip) install Flask-CORS

 frontend:
-1. npm install react-router-dom
+1. go to the frontend repo
-2. npm install leaflet react-leaflet
+2. npm install
-3. npm install openrouteservice-js
-4. npm install axios
+(let me know if this not working)

 How to run:
 Backend: